NilPointer-Software/bdfd-wiki/src/bdscript/toUppercase.md

 # $toUppercase
-Converts a provided text to uppercase format.
+Converts the provided text to uppercase format.

 ## Syntax
 ```